letiziagirardi/DeepVideoInpainting/README.md

 * pixels of each localization maps with value less than 0.5

 and we estimate its likelihood w.r.t each distribution.
 The distribution model with the **maximum likelihood** receives a score equals to the likelihood value of that frame.
-Once analysed every frame, the video is classified using the **majority voting criteria**.
+Once analyzed every frame, the video is classified using the **majority voting criteria**.